 When my daughters were just toddlers, I made a commitment to raise them to be economically independent and empowered to make their own financial decisions.
 I wanted them to become financially secure and self-reliant; for young women, empowerment is a skill that is taught.

 "As parents, we can educate our children to be financially independent so that they learn how to protect themselves from the vulnerability of economic insecurity."

-1. Open a saving account for your child
+Women empowerment tip #1: Open a saving account for your child

 Parents can make a household rule that savings—money from allowance and other income including gifts—stay untouched until it affords its owner a valuable opportunity.
-Your kids will one day be amazed at the doors that their saving will open for them.
+Your kids will one day be amazed at the doors that their savings will open for them.

-2. Advocate the importance of education
+Women empowerment tip #2: Advocate the importance of education

-Every day at the Women’s Business Development Council, I witness the empowerment that education offers.
+Every day at the Women’s Business Development Council, I witness the women empowerment that education offers.
 Simply put, knowledge is power, and it will give your daughters the opportunity to make choices and follow dreams.

-3. Increase perspective-taking in children
+Women empowerment tip #3: Increase perspective-taking in children

 Show your girls the world that is waiting at their door.
 When my children were young, we didn’t let our meager budget get in the way of creating excitement around travel.
 We’d pack our bags and drive to Grandma’s house, which was on the way to an international airport.